Arianna 1 (Anastrozole)

 Seek immediate medical attention if you experience:

-- sudden signs of allergy such as shortness of breath, wheezing or difficulty breathing
+- sudden signs of allergy (shortness of breath, swelling of face, lips, or tongue)

 Important Warnings